-Diverse biomedical datasets with hundreds of thousands of subjects have the potential to transform health and medicine.
-But all the data in the world (in the cloud) is only useful if you can find and analyze the data you need for your study quickly and easily.
+You'll discover diverse biomedical datasets with hundreds of thousands of subjects in the cloud.
+But are all these data useful?
+The Terra Data Catalog can help you find and analyze the data you need for your study quickly and easily.

 Terra's integrated Data Catalog is designed to make it easier to find and analyze relevant data

-- Once you find the data you’re interested in, export it directly to your Terra workspace to use in a workflow or interactive analysis.
+• Once you find interesting data, export it directly to your Terra workspace to use in a workflow or interactive analysis.

-To access the Data CatalogGo to the main navigation menu > Library > Data and toggle the new Beta Data Catalog.
+To access the Data CatalogGo to the main navigation menu > Library > Datasets and toggle New Catalog ON

 Streamlining the exploratory process